 Probably the most well known Danish absinthe brand from before the 1980's is Bennoh Absinth.
 Also starting out as a wine merchant, in 1923 Benni Golf opened up a wine store at Ny Kongensgade 21.
 The store would be on this same location all the way up to 1970 when the company re-registered as Golf Wine and Spirits Co.
 A/S and moved to Meterbuen in Skovlunde.
 The company was there til 1974.

-Already from the start, in 1924, Benni Golf manufactured absinthe which he bottled in bottles made by Kastrup Glasværker.
+About years after the start, in 1934, Benni Golf manufactured absinthe which he bottled in bottles made by Kastrup Glasværker.
 The manufacture and sale of the Bennoh Absinth would continue throughout the history of the company.
 In the 1970's it changed name to Golf Absinth as the company changed name.
 The Golf Absinth is mentioned in Den Lille Spiritusbog (The Little Book of Spirits) published by Georg Bestle A/S in 1973.

 In a way the history of the very successful wine and spirits company Georg Bestle A/S has a funny twist in the end - to us.
 Georg Bestle was born in 1855 in Copenhagen.
 His father owned a large wine import business in which Georg worked and learned everything he needed to know about the business.
 In 1886 he took over another wine import company Gottlieb Bonnesens Vinforretning and when his father died in 1892, he changed the name of this company to Georg Bestle A/S.